Page updated 10th January 2018

 They had a reputation as having a lively atmosphere and were better left to the young!
 Tiffany's gained some publicity for being Exeter's first 'pole dancing' club, although it was described as adult entertainment, with many writing to the local paper in protest.

 John Portley, an Exeter born accountant, was responsible for opening the derelict warehouse as clubs.
-It was in 1964 or '65 that he acquired the lease of the empty premises in Commercial Road.
-He opened the Quay Club Disco in one half of the building, with the intention of sub-letting the other half to subsidise the rent.
+He acquired the lease of the empty premises in Commercial Road, and opened the Quay Club Disco in one half of the building, with the intention of sub-letting the other half to subsidise the rent, In December 1965.
 Unfortunately, he couldn't find a suitable tenant so he turned it into the more upmarket, Tiffany's.
 The dress code prohibited jeans, t-shirts and long hair – some girls would carry scissors to trim their boyfriends hair at the entrance, if they were refused entry.

 David Bowie performed there on 17th October, 1969 while during the 70's, Mud performed their hits Dyna-Mite, Tiger Feet, Lonely This Christmas and KC and the Sunshine Band performed That's The Way I like It and Please Don't Go.
 Top DJs like Dave Lee Travis also appeared alongside the Tiffany's in-house band, Big T with local, Tony Osborne on vocals.